 Forever 21 fashion chain files for Chapter 11 bankruptcy

-Low-price fashion chain Forever 21, a one-time hot destination for teen shoppers that fell victim to its own rapid expansion and changing consumer tastes, has filed for Chapter 11 bankruptcy protection.
+Low-price fashion chain Forever 21, a once-hot destination for teen shoppers that fell victim to its own rapid expansion and changing consumer tastes, has filed for Chapter 11 bankruptcy protection.

+The privately held company based in Los Angeles said Sunday it will close up to 178 stores in the U.S. It did not say whether its sole Idaho store, at the Boise Towne Square mall, would be among them.

+“The decisions as to which domestic stores will be closing are ongoing, pending the outcome of continued conversations with landlords,” Forever 21 said in the statement.
+“We do, however, expect a significant number of these stores will remain open and operate as usual, and we do not expect to exit any major markets in the U.S.”

 The company said it would focus on maximizing the value of its U.S. stores and shutter certain international locations.
 Forever 21 plans to close most of its locations in Asia and Europe but will continue operating in Mexico and Latin America.

-"The decisions as to which domestic stores will be closing are ongoing, pending the outcome of continued conversations with landlords," it said in the statement.
-"We do, however, expect a significant number of these stores will remain open and operate as usual, and we do not expect to exit any major markets in the U.S."

-Forever 21 joins Barneys New York and Diesel USA in a growing list of retailers seeking bankruptcy protection as they battle online competitors.
-Others like Payless ShoeSource and Charlotte Russe have shut down completely.
+Forever 21 joins Barneys New York and Diesel USA on a growing list of retailers seeking bankruptcy protection as they battle online competitors.
+Others, like Payless ShoeSource and Charlotte Russe, have shut down completely.

-The numbers bear out the crisis facing traditional retailers.
+The numbers show the crisis facing traditional retailers.
 So far this year, publicly traded U.S. retailers have announced they will close 8,558 stores and open 3,446, according to the global research firm Coresight Research.
 That compares with 5,844 closures and 3,258 openings in all of 2018.

 Coresight estimates the store closures could number 12,000 by the end of 2019.